 Most PiB students are American college undergraduates who have taken at least one year of college Chinese courses by the time they attend PiB.
 The student body is diverse.
 About half of our students come from Princeton.
 The rest come from dozens of college and universities around the world.
+All currently enrolled students must be in good academic and disciplinary standing.
 An increasing number of graduate students, high school seniors, and working professionals also apply each year.

 In order to apply for PiB, you must have studied a year's worth of college Chinese by the time you attend our program in mid-June.
 PiB does not accept zero beginners.

 Applicants must be at least 18 years old.
 The Princeton in Beijing summer program is a collaboration with the International Students Office (ISO) of Beijing Normal University (host university).
 Due to the rules and regulations of the ISO of Beijing Normal University, they do not accept applicants with Chinese citizenship (including Hong Kong, Macau, and Taiwan).

 Please read these instructions carefully before filling out your application.

 Admission is competitive; please apply as soon as possible.
 We evaluation and notify students on a rolling basis.
 Before starting an application, please make sure you have all the materials needed by referencing our Application Checklist.

 If you are applying for financial aid from PiB, your complete application must be received before midnight of January 15, 2020.
 Financial aid is limited, and you must submit proof that you've applied to your home university and other sources for aid to qualify for PiB aid.
 If not, the due date for all applications is before midnight of January 31, 2020.
 All applications are considered on a rolling basis.
 In past years, early applicants have had higher acceptance rates than later ones, because spaces in the program tend to fill up quickly.
 Late applications will only be considered on a space-available basis.